-As all scans are stored in memory, it is possible to overflow internal memory with scans in Export mode.
+As all scans are stored in memory, it is very easy to overflow internal memory with scans in Export mode.
 Therefore, a limit to the number of scans to store in Excel has been built in.
 Before a new sheet is added, the amount of memory Excel uses is determined.
 If this number is larger than half the physical memory installed in the machine, output to Excel will stop.

-On a 128 MB machine, this corresponds with 7-8 complete sheets (of 256 columns and 2000 rows), roughly 2000 full scans.
+On a 128 MB machine, this corresponds with 7-8 complete sheets of 256 columns and 2000 rows, roughly 2000 full scans.
 Limiting the wavelength range will extend your range of scans accordingly.
 Of course, adding more Ram to your machine will also help raise this limit.
-On a 3.5 GB machine with Excel 2003, it is possible to save more than 100 complete sheets (of 256 columns and 2000 rows).

 We have, however, seen limitations in the amount of memory that Excel can use.
 It looks like there is an internal limit that is hit before internal memory runs out.

+In a machine with 512 MB, the limit corresponds with about 16 sheets of complete 2000 pixel spectra.
 After this Excel issues an 'Out of Memory' message and is no longer functional.
 E.g. saving your data to disk is not possible anymore.
-For this reason, an absolute limit to the number of cells used has also been built in.